sydrawat01/qrifi/README.md

   npx degit https://github.com/sydrawat/react-boilerplate my-app
 ```

-> Please not that you'll need the [degit](https://www.npmjs.com/package/degit) package pre-installed on your system.
-If you do not have it, when you run the above command, it prompts you to install the package!
+> Please note that you'll need the [degit](https://www.npmjs.com/package/degit) package pre-installed on your system.
+If you do not have it installed beforehand, it automatically prompts you to install the package when you run the above command.

 - You'll need to install the dependencies as well: